microsoft/semantic-kernel/dotnet/samples/TelemetryExample/README.md

 This example project shows how an application can be configured to send Semantic Kernel telemetry to Application Insights.

-> Note that it is also possible to use other Application Performance Management (APM) venders.
+> Note that it is also possible to use other Application Performance Management (APM) vendors.
 An example is [Prometheus](https://prometheus.io/docs/introduction/overview/).
 Please refer to this [link](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/metrics-collection#configure-the-example-app-to-use-opentelemetrys-prometheus-exporter) on how to do it.

 For more information, please refer to the following articles: